Pathways to water resilient South African cities (PaWS)

 Interviews, observations and the local WhatsApp groups show that the close interaction with the site have made local residents use it more, given them a sense of ownership but also an ecological literacy.
 They now notice birds and flowers (post them on WhatsApp), which they never saw before when the site was considered no more than a nuisance that attracted crime and informal settlers.

-In PaWS2 engagement activities around the pond will be continued and expanded with nearby schools (in progress), repair and redesign of experiment: mole barriers, outlet weir, sandbag repair etc. – for the next wet season, continuing data collection and monitoring as well as other forms of monitoring such as biodiversity.
-Landscaping and vegetation – harvesting plants, propagating, demonstration planting etc. will also be major activities.
-There will also be a focus on the co-production of a landscape management and maintenance plan for the pond area in collaboration between local residents, city people and the research team, as well as the forming of a group like a ‘Friends of...’ that can take on the daily maintenance and the handover of the pond experiment and park after the project.
+In PaWS2 engagement activities around the pond have been continued and expanded.
+Repair and redesign of experiment: mole barriers, outlet weir, sandbag repair etc. – for the next wet season, continuing data collection and monitoring as well as other forms of monitoring such as biodiversity.
+Landscaping and vegetation – harvesting plants, propagating, demonstration planting etc. have also been major activities.
+There is also a focus on the co-production of a landscape management and maintenance plan for the pond area in collaboration between local residents, city people and the research team, as well as the forming of a group like a ‘Friends of...’ that can take on the daily maintenance and the handover of the pond experiment and park after the project.

 Learn more